Take the Scenic Detour 🛣

 Castle Interior

-The castle was full of all kinds of interesting things like the well room, a collection of suits of armor, and a series of small rooms which were set up to look like they may have in medieval times.
-There was a kitchen, a workshop, a bedroom, a dining room, and even a torture room with a rack and other scary looking gadgets.
+The castle was full of all kinds of interesting things like the well room, a collection of suits of armor, and a series of small rooms which were set up to look like they might have during the castle’s medieval times.
+There was a kitchen, a workshop, a bedroom, a dining room, and even a torture chamber with a rack and other scary looking gadgets.
 This was not an uncommon system of “justice” during medieval times, but just be aware it’s there if you’re bringing kiddos.

 A wooden rack with planks across the top and a wooden winding mechanism, Contraptions in the window for holding arms and legs.